In this article I will show you how you can take portraits in a similar style to those of renowned British portrait photographer Antoniou Platon.

 Let’s now see how to begin editing this image in Adobe Lightroom.

-The image, once converted in black and white, needs a pure white background.
+Once converted into black and white, the image needs a pure white background.
 You can do this with an exposure brush in Lightroom.
 Set your exposure slider all the way to +4 and the white one to +100.
 Also, by selecting auto-mask, you will not spill over your model, which makes this task a breeze.

-Tip: by using the highlights warning, all areas that are clipped to pure white will shows up red in the image.
+Tip: By using the highlights warning, all areas clipped to pure white show red in the image.

-We said one key ingredient in Platon’s portrait was the light fall off. i.e., how fast brightness decreases across the image.
+We said one key ingredient in Platon’s portrait was the light fall off (how fast brightness decreases across the image).
 You can see this by noticing how much brighter my model’s forearms look compared to his face.
 This is because they are closer to the light source.

 However, this is not a flattering effect.
-We need to even up the brightness in the image by using a brush to darken the forearms until they match the face.
+We need to even the brightness of the image.
+We do this by using a brush.
+We darken the forearms until they match the face.

 The image is quite dark now, since we used the face brightness as reference.
-Since the luminosity gradient across my model is now absent, we can use the general sliders in Lightroom’s Tone panel to brighten the image and to boost the contrast.
-If you are comfortable with curves you can use them instead.
+Since the luminosity gradient across my model is now absent, we can use the general sliders in Lightroom’s Tone panel to brighten the image and boost the contrast.
+If you are comfortable with Curves adjustments, you can use them instead.

 Finally, let’s fix the eyes by dodging and sharpening them.